Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Signs

 \end{prop}

 Our proof is reminiscent of that in Section~4 of \cite{MOST07}.
-We adopt the strategy from Section~\ref{sec:skein}; to do so, we must specify the signs used in defining our various chain maps and chain homotopies, and check that they indeed satisfy the following modified version of Lemma~\ref{lem:hom_alg}:
+We adopt the strategy from Section~\ref{sec:skein}; to do so, we must specify the signs used in defining our various chain maps and chain homotopies, and check that they indeed satisfy Lemma~\ref{lem:hom_alg}: